LYT-academic/serine-hydrolase-design/README.md

 Outputs:
 (a) PDB file of AlphaFold2 prediction containing substrate

-### Step 06: Run ChemNet
+### Step 06: Run PLACER

-We run ChemNet in each of 5 modes representing the 5 intermediates along the reaction coordinate (apo, substrate-bound, tetrahedral intermediate 1 (T1), acylenzyme intermediate (AEI), tetrahedral intermediate 2 (T2)).
+We run PLACER in each of 5 modes representing the 5 intermediates along the reaction coordinate (apo, substrate-bound, tetrahedral intermediate 1 (T1), acylenzyme intermediate (AEI), tetrahedral intermediate 2 (T2)).

 Inputs:
 (a) PDB file of AlphaFold2 prediction containing substrate